jp1884/techvolution-vegas-baby/TeV - Test - shorter - punchier/1 - Prologue.md

 Before you wonder, it wasn't the price, there was no price.
 It wasn't the competition.
 None of that either.
 And I can promise it worked, because I had done the frontline job it worked for.

-I figured out how to solve a problem, and save 100 million dollars, 300,000 hours of productivity, and even several lives, with an app that was virtually free.
+I figured out how to solve a problem, and save 100 million dollars, 300,000 hours of productivity, and even dozens of lives, with an app that was virtually free.
 All I wanted was to give it away because I wrote (another) book about the untapped possibilities of new tech like apps, bio-monitors, and bitcoin.
 I wanted real-world proof, and maybe get some real-world credentials, to help validate my ideas.

 But I was a fool.
 I wasn't even knocking on doors.
 I was knocking on gates.
-See, I wasn't talking to the frontline workers suffering through the problem I solved, but bureaucrats, lawyers, managers, and executives, who were paid to deal with problems.
+See, I blocked fromt talking to the frontline workers suffering through the problem I solved, but bureaucrats, lawyers, managers, and executives, who were paid to deal with problems.
 Actually solving anything was asking them to fire themselves.
 Hence the gates they kept closed to new tools.

 That's why they never said no to me.
 No needs a reason.
 Instead they said it was against the rules to say yes.
 Obscure ones hidden inside regulations and contracts.
 They believed in these rules, especially the one against letting frontline workers decide for themselves.